rschristopher/rschristopher.github.io/src/saving/sovereignty/level-3.md

 !!! danger "Beware of Hardware Wallets"
     A hardware wallet runs firmware written by someone else, on hardware built by someone else.
-    You are trusting both the intentions and the competence of everyone involved in building and marketing (and even shipping) the device to you.
+    You are trusting both the intentions and the competence of everyone involved in building and marketing (and even shipping) the device.

     From 2021 to 2026 Coldcard (Coinkite) contained firmware with a broken random number generator.
     Seeds created on affected devices were weak enough that attackers